wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/disabling-payment-methods.md

 ### Disabling payment methods
 You can disable payment methods in the **Payment methods ordering list**.
 Disabled payment methods appear with a strikethrough.

-To disable payment methods for specific languages:
+To disable payment methods for specific languages, follow these steps:

+1. Sign in to your Lightspeed app.
-1. Under **Payment methods ordering**, select the relevant country.
+2. Under **Payment methods ordering**, select the relevant country.
-2. For each language, disable the relevant payment methods.
+3. For each language, disable the relevant payment methods.

 If no specific language rule-set, **Default** is used.